Hong Kong Trilogy: Preschooled Preoccupied Preposterous: Production

-Production began in late 2013, when the Chinese online video site, in conjunction with the Hong Kong International Film Festival, commissioned Doyle to direct a short film for their omnibus film, Beautiful 2014.
+Production began in late 2013, when the Chinese online video site, in conjunction with the Hong Kong International Film Festival, commissioned Doyle to direct a short film, HK 2014 – Education for All, for their omnibus film, Beautiful 2014.
 The short film that he contributed became the first part of Hong Kong Trilogy.
 Doyle then decided to build upon the style and expand it into a feature.
 The rest of the film was shot over the period of one year as Suen interviewed more people and found more locations.
 The start of the Umbrella Movement and tidal wave of ordinary people taking to the streets to speak out encouraged the filmmakers to incorporate what was happening on the ground into the story and finish the film.
 In December 2014, the producers launched a Kickstarter campaign for production funds.
 A total 1,021 backers pledged $124,126, exceeding the original $100,000 goal.
 It was the first Hong Kong film to successfully use crowdfunding on Kick-starter.

-As noted by the New York Times, "Hong Kong Trilogy was produced almost entirely outside of the mainstream film establishment.
-"All I did was create a construct for Hong Kong people to speak," Mr. Doyle said.
+As noted by the New York Times, Hong Kong Trilogy was produced almost entirely outside of the mainstream film establishment.
+"All I did was create a construct for Hong Kong people to speak," Doyle said.
 In its quiet way, it depicts the daily life of seven million people who are still looking for their place in the world – a struggling democracy under the shadow of a rising China."